 Newly emerged larvae take some days to settle down under a leaf.
 From the third instar onwards many larvae exhibit a kind of 'wanderlust', feeding at one spot for about four days before wandering off along the branches to a new location.
 This may be a survival strategy, for in it's latter stages great quantities of foliage are consumed -- the stout and compact larvae rely on cryptic coloration for concealment as they hang among a leaf cluster.

 Hostplants.
 Oaks (Quercus spp.) are preferred; however, it can also be found on beech (Fagus sylvatica), sweet chestnut (Castanea sativa), birches (Betula), hawthorns (Crataegus), hornbeams (Carpinus), Prunus and several other trees and shrubs.

 PUPA: 35--45mm.
 Cylindrical, but tapering towards both ends -- mahogany-brown.
 Formed in a tight, hard, egg-shaped, single, sealed, buff, 50 x 25mm cocoon with a loose greyish outer wrap -- the source of Tussore/Tussah silk.
 This is spun up in a cluster of leaves and twigs, and is fixed to the nearest twig by a silk peduncle.
 The adult breaks out of this by softening and partially dissolving one end.
 Unlike in Antheraea yamamai, this is the overwintering stage.

 Eupelmidae: Eupelmus sp.

 Extra-limital range.
 Eastern and central China, and Korea.
 Introduced into Japan (Honshu and Kyushu).
-All such records may be feral populations or escapees.
+However, all such records may be feral populations or escapees.